 Lenox Mall is one of the most popular spots to watch fireworks in Atlanta each summer.
 With a convenient location, plenty of free parking, live music, and family games - there's a lot to love about this event.
 Not to mention the fact that they've got one of the largest fireworks displays in the Southeast!
 Live music from local bands begins at 6 p.m.Fireworks start at approximately 9:40Marta Stop: Lenox (North-South Doraville line) or Buckhead (North-South North Springs line).
 Lenox is closer, but if you are coming from North Springs and don't want to switch trains, Buckhead is just a short walk.

 Photo by Joel Mann

 Celebrate the Fourth of July Decatur style!
 Gather in the Decatur Square for a fun fireworks show and live music in the bandstand.
+Start the evening with a family-friendly parade at 6 p.m. and music begins at 7 p.m. in the bandstand.
 Don't forget, Decatur is super walkable and home to some great restaurants

 City of Marietta

 There's something that feels a bit nostalgic about gathering with friends and family in the historic Marietta Square

 for a fireworks show.
 There's a parade in the morning, carnival games, and live music throughout the afternoon in Glover Park (the heart of the Marietta Square).
 Then, lay down a blanket and stake out a spot for the fireworks show!Fireworks begin at dark.

 The City of Alpharetta will put on their traditional Fourth of July fireworks show in Wills Park.
 The park will have free kid's activities like a bounce house, face painting and games.
 Food vendors (including some food trucks!) will be on-site.
 Live music and activities begin at 5:30 p.m.Fireworks begin at dusk